 A corporation may contribute to state and local political party committees to the extent permitted by state law, but a corporation may contribute no more than $10,000 per year to a state or local party committee to pay for mixed purpose federal/non-federal activities, i.e., voter registration, get-out-the-vote and other generic campaign activity conducted in the period leading up to a federal election.

 Other than stated above, federal election law does not prohibit a corporation from making independent expenditures on behalf of candidates or from making contributions to political organizations and other tax-exempt organizations that engage in voter registration, get-out-the-vote and other non-federal political activities.
 Such contributions may not be solicited, however, by any national party committee, federal elective officeholder or federal candidate, or any affiliate or agent thereof.
-Consistent with state and federal election law, Dow expends money for political purposes and contributes to trade associations and tax-exempt organizations as described above.
+Consistent with state and federal election law, Dow expends money for political purposes and contributes to trade associations and tax-exempt organizations as described above and provides additional disclosure on such activity.
+The Company reports annually any independent expenditures it makes on behalf of candidates.
+The Company did not make any independent expenditures in 2013.

 Individual states maintain jurisdiction over laws governing state political contributions.
 Where legally sanctioned, the corporation may contribute to state candidates, parties, PACs, committees, and ballot measures provided that expenditures/contributions are specifically authorized and reported to the appropriate state agency.

-1 Dow's Policy for U.S. Corporate Political Contributions incorporates by affiliation the Dow Code of Business Conduct which focuses on Dow's Values: Integrity and Respect for People.
+1 Dow Guidelines for U.S. Corporate Political Contributions incorporates by affiliation the Dow Code of Business Conduct which focuses on Dow's Values: Integrity and Respect for People.
 Specifically, see Code sections regarding Financial Integrity: Questionable Payments; Conflicts of Interest; and Interactions with the Public: Political Activities.